 My body twitched.

-Oxygen dissipated from every cell.
+Oxygen dissipating from every cell.

 With one last sigh, I released everything that had ever hurt me.